 How to Get Sharp Focus

 Don’t you just hate it when you think you’ve taken a great photo only to come home and discover it’s out of focus?
-Getting sharp focus depends on your skills to get it right in camera.
-There’s no second chance and no do-overs in Lightroom.
+Getting sharp focus depends on your ability to get it right in the camera.
+There are no second chances or do-overs in Lightroom.

 It’s Not Automatic!